utdata/rwdir/docs/05-sums-import.md

 All kinds of equipment moves between the military and these agencies, from boots and water bottles to assault rifles and cargo planes.
 The local agency only pays for shipping the equipment, but that isn't listed in the data.
 What is in the data is the "original value" of the equipment in dollars, but we can't say the agency paid for it, because they didn't.

 Property falls into two categories: controlled and non-controlled. **Controlled** property "consists of military items that are provided via a conditional transfer or 'loan' basis where title remains with DoD/DLA.
 This includes items such as small arms/personal weapons, demilitarized vehicles and aircraft and night vision equipment.
-This property always remains in the LESO property book because it still belongs to and is accountable to DoD.
-When a law enforcement agency no longer wants the controlled property, it must be returned to DLA’s LESO for proper disposition."
+This property always remains in the LESO property book because it still belongs to and is accountable to the Department of Defense.
+When a local law enforcement agency no longer wants the controlled property, it must be returned to Law Enforsement Support Office for proper disposition."
 This is explained in the [LESO FAQ](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/ProgramFAQs.aspx#q6).

-But most of the transfers are for **non-controlled** property that can be sold to the general public, like boots and blankets.
+But most of the transfers to local agencies are for **non-controlled** property that can be sold to the general public, like boots and blankets.
 Those items are removed from the data after one year, unless it is deemed a special circumstance.

 The agency releases data quarterly, but it is really a "snapshot in time" and not a complete history.
-Those non-controlled items transferred more than a year prior are missing.
+Those non-controlled items transferred more than a year prior are missing, as are any controlled items returned to the feds.

 ### About the data

 ![The raw data](images/leso-raw.png)

 The data comes in a spreadsheet that has a different tab for each state and territory.
-The data we'll use here was from **March 31, 2022** and I've done some initial work on the original data that is beyond the scope of this class, so we'll use my copy of the data. **I will supply a link to the combined data below.**
+The data we'll use here was from **June 31, 2022** and I've done some initial work on the original data that is beyond the scope of this class, so we'll use my copy of the data. **I will supply a link to the combined data below.**

 There is no data dictionary or record layout included with the data but I have corresponded with the Defense Logistics Agency to get a decent understanding of what is included.